-If you’re anything like me, the three lockdowns we have experienced in the last two years have led you into the depths of Instagram reels and ‘for you’ pages.
+If you’re anything like me, Instagram reels and ‘for you’ pages always bring you into a deep dive.
 Some pretty random stuff has come up, but with them, has come a new obsession.

-But there is something unbelievably satisfying about seeing people achieve the furniture and homes of their dreams in the quick 30 seconds of a reel.
+There is something unbelievably satisfying about seeing people achieve the furniture and homes of their dreams in the quick 30 seconds of a reel.
 Flea market’s crumbling dressers became chic and modern drinks cabinets before our eyes.
 Old, musty houses fell and rebuilt themselves as bright, airy spaces.
-Seeing people achieving things and learning new skills is motivating and inspiring, when we feel so stuck in our zombie-like day-to-Covid-day.
+Seeing people achieving things and learning new skills is motivating and inspiring!

 In case you want to tackle any of these projects yourself, are looking for a little house-inspo or, like me, are just morbidly fascinated by these productive, chirpy people, I’ve collected some of my favourite Insta DIY pages for you to have a gawk at and feel utterly useless because you don’t know how to use a glue gun.